Obsequium religiosum: Second Vatican Council

 When the Magisterium of the Church makes an infallible pronouncement and solemnly declares that a teaching is found in Revelation, the assent called for is that of theological faith.
 This kind of adherence is to be given even to the teaching of the ordinary and universal Magisterium when it proposes for belief a teaching of faith as divinely revealed.

 When the Magisterium proposes "in a definitive way" truths concerning faith and morals, which, even if not divinely revealed, are nevertheless strictly and intimately connected with Revelation, these must be firmly accepted and held.

 When the Magisterium, not intending to act "definitively", teaches a doctrine to aid a better understanding of Revelation and make explicit its contents, or to recall how some teaching is in conformity with the truths of faith, or finally to guard against ideas that are incompatible with these truths, the response called for is that of the religious submission of will and intellect.
 This kind of response cannot be simply exterior or disciplinary but must be understood within the logic of faith and under the impulse of obedience to the faith.

 In its next section, Donum Veritatis states that "some judgments of the Magisterium could be justified at the time in which they were made, ... (but) only time has permitted discernment and, after deeper study, the attainment of true doctrinal progress".

 The document, ″Doctrinal Commentary on the Concluding Formula of the Professio fidei″ (scroll down to find document), gives a detailed description of these three "categories" of truths and gives examples of each.

+Withholding assent

-Withholding assentDonum Veritatis also allows that, "When it comes to the question of interventions in the prudential order, it could happen that some Magisterial documents might not be free from all deficiencies."
+Donum Veritatis also allows that, "When it comes to the question of interventions in the prudential order, it could happen that some Magisterial documents might not be free from all deficiencies."
 However “it would be contrary to the truth, if, proceeding from some particular cases, one were to conclude that the Church's Magisterium can be habitually mistaken in its prudential judgments.”